-Students requesting a transfer of any type should meet with the academic advisors at IUSON.
-Students on any IU Campus must meet with and receive a letter that supports the transfer from the Nursing Dean or Director on the campus that they are transferring from.
-This letter must be sent directly from the Nursing Dean/Director to the Chair of the Indiana University School of Nursing BSN Admission, Progression, and Graduation (APG) Committee.
-The student must also notify the Academic Advisor on the campus they are transferring from regarding their intent to transfer.
+Students requesting a transfer of any type should meet with an academic advisor at IUSON.
+Students on any IU Campus must meet with and receive a letter that supports the transfer from the Assistant Dean or Director of Academic Affairs on the campus from which they are transferring.
+This letter must be sent directly from the Nursing Dean/Assistant Dean to the Chair of the Indiana University School of Nursing BSN Admission, Progression, and Graduation (APG) Committee.
+The student must also notify an academic advisor on the campus from which they are transferring regarding their intent to transfer.
 The policies listed below will further outline the detailed procedures for each type of transfer request.